 This summer, WePresent surveyed 300 creative professionals, asking them questions about the relationship between their creativity and their mental health.
 Their responses show that this relationship is often paradoxical: while creative work can be therapeutic, once pursued professionally it becomes a crux for their mental health.
-Here, we the nature of the correlation and builds on the results of the survey.
+Here, writer Micha Frazer-Carroll explores the nature of the correlation and builds on the results of the survey.

 Whether it’s true or not, it’s become a sort of pop culture cliché that emotional suffering is linked to greater creativity.
 Perhaps the first to ask the question on record, Greek Philosopher Aristotle famously pondered why great philosophers, artists, and politicians often suffer from “melancholia.”
 Writers Anne Sexton, Sylvia Plath, and Virginia Woolf were just as famed for their mental health problems as they were for their literary work.
 Many psychiatrists have retrospectively diagnosed painter Vincent Van Gogh with bipolar disorder, because he would go through worsening periods of extreme reclusivity, mania, hallucinations, and paranoia.
 There’s a possibility that, as his emotional state deteriorated towards the end of his life, he produced 300 of the works now considered to be his greatest.